Melbourne Ice: Rivalries

 The Ice's main rival is the Melbourne Mustangs.
-The two may share the same home venue but the Melbourne derby has developed into one of the big fixtures in the AIHL each season over the past ten years.
-The derbies are regular sell out matches during the regular season and are known to be heavily physical affairs with high numbers of penalties minutes.
+The two may share the same home venue, but the Melbourne derby has developed into one of the big fixtures in the AIHL each season.
+The derbies are regular sell-out matches during the regular season and are known to be heavily physical affairs with high numbers of penalty minutes.
 There have been two Melbourne derby matches in AIHL finals history, including one Goodall Cup final.
 The Ice and Mustangs share the spoils in these finals matches with one win apiece.